-Welcome back to Business English Pod for today’s lesson on second round interviews in English.
+Welcome back to Skills 360 for today’s lesson on how to look at how to prepare for an interview in English.

 You may know all about the basic English job interview questions.
 And you might be comfortable talking about your basic qualifications and experience.
 But most companies don’t stop the selection process after one round of interviews.
 They create a shortlist and invite a few outstanding candidates back for a second interview.

 In many cases, that second interview is what we call a behavioral interview.
 Interviewers will ask questions about how you acted or reacted to challenges in past work, and how you dealt with or adapted to different situations.
 In this way, they can find out whether you have the right attitude, approach, and abilities for the job.